sid115/nix-core/modules/nixos/common/README.md

 The common module sets some opinionated defaults.
-It is recommended to import it into your NixOS configuration:
+It is recommended to import it in your NixOS configuration as some nix-core modules may depend on it:

 ```nix
 { inputs, ... }: